Mod-phi convergence I: Normality zones and precise deviations: Dependency graphs and mod-Gaussian convergence

 \begin{theorem} Theorem \ref{thm:dependencygraphs} holds with $C_r=2^{r-1} \,r^{r-2}$. \end{theorem}

 We shall see at the end of this section, and in the next Sections that this stronger version can be used to establish mod-Gaussian convergence and, thus, precise moderate deviation results.
-The end of this section is devoted to the proof of Theorem~\ref{thm:dependencygraphsrefined}.
+In fact, we prove a slightly more general statement.